Nexiauk/Gameracy/docs/README.md

 ### Imagery
 * The hero image needed to be representative of tabletop gaming and literacy.
 I also wanted it to have some colours that matched with the Gameracy logo, so I spent some time browsing through [freepik.com](https://www.freepik.com/).
 The image I decided upon was visually attractive, matched the site's colour scheme, and contained all the desired elements that embody Gameracy: gaming, books and writing implements.
-* Once the hero image had been chosen I was able to select further images from the 'similar to...' option on [freepik.com](http://www.freepik.com) that were in keeping with the website's design and ensuring that they looked thematically similar to each other.
+* Once the hero image had been chosen I was able to select further images for the Benefits and Services sections, and for the success page.
+I used the the 'similar to...' option on [freepik.com](http://www.freepik.com), using the hero image as the staring point so I could choose images that were in keeping with the website's design and that looked thematically similar to each other.
-* There were many images of the games to choose from, but I decided upon high-quality, small-size images that showcased each game's components in the best light to illustrate how engaging and fun the games are.
+* There were many images of the games themslves to choose from, but I decided upon high-quality, small-size images that showcased each game's components in the best light to illustrate how engaging and fun the games are.
 It was especially important to me to highlight any miniatures the games possessed, as our current students who take part in Gameracy love them so much and they provide an extra layer of immersion to the experience.
 * All images have been saved as avif filetypes, which uses a codec to compress the images without sacrificing quality.
 ### Wireframes
-I created my wireframes using [moqups.com](https://moqups.com) - a streamlined and intuitive online app that lets you create wireframes and prototypes with lots of pre-created, drag-and-drop elements elements for a professional feel.
-I created a wireframe for each page for mobiles, tablets and desktops so that I could consult my design at any time and remind myself how I wanted it to reflow and restructure as screen sizes changed
+I created my wireframes using [moqups.com](https://moqups.com) - a streamlined and intuitive online app that lets you create wireframes and prototypes with lots of pre-created, drag-and-drop elements for a professional feel.
+I created a wireframe for each page for mobiles, tablets and desktops so that I could consult my design at any time and remind myself how I wanted it to reflow and restructure as screen sizes changed:
 * [Mobile Homepage Wireframe](https://app.moqups.com/Wpx0gxFP8oTFwRA3hAv52TdenYCYANd4/view/page/ad64222d5?ui=0)
 * [Mobiles Games Wireframe](https://app.moqups.com/Wpx0gxFP8oTFwRA3hAv52TdenYCYANd4/view/page/afebc992c?ui=0)
 * [Mobile Contact Us Wireframe](https://app.moqups.com/Wpx0gxFP8oTFwRA3hAv52TdenYCYANd4/view/page/aa97883ea?ui=0)